PhillipDaum/PhillipDaum/readme.md

 - LaTeX

 ## About Me
-🎨 Artist and former elementary school art teacher turned full-stack developer with a knack for creativity and tech.
-I'm skilled in HTML, CSS, JavaScript, and Linux, and I'm diving into Python, React, and Node.js.
+🎨 Artist and former elementary school art teacher turned developer with a knack for creativity and tech.
+I'm skilled in HTML, CSS, JavaScript, and Linux.
+I'm diving into React.
 I love building cool, functional websites and thrive in collaborative, creative environments.
 Always learning, always growing, and ready to bring innovative ideas to life!

 ## Hobbies & Interests
 - 🚴‍♂️ Biking